boylesoftware/x2node2/docs/common.defaultconfiguration.md

 ## DefaultConfiguration class

-Default implementation of the [Configuration](./common.configuration.md) service that takes configuration options from the process environment variables (see `process.env`<!-- -->).
+Default implementation of the [Configuration](./common.configuration.md) service that takes configuration options from the process environment variables.

 <b>Signature:</b>